 It has taken me a while to gather and formulate some thoughts on the situation in Mali.
 First, I will indulge in some subjective expressions of love for Mali.
 Mali is beautiful, and represents a part of an ancient African culture and wisdom that was so advanced, civilized, and mystical, that it was beyond the understanding of “Western” culture at the time.
 Within the shifting desert sands, an ancient and civilized culture of knowledge, scholarship and the arts was built, a civilization that was undisturbed by the ravages of invasion for many centuries.
-Perhaps the best way to convey the majesty of Mali is through the exquisite music of musical genius, Salif Keita, so here is a link to his music, to absorb the cultural flavour before reading further:
+Perhaps the best way to convey the majesty of Mali is through the exquisite music of musical genius, Salif Keita, where you can perhaps find some of his music that has not been purged from YouTube.

 In recent years, the ancient manuscripts that had been buried in the desert for safekeeping from the plunder by colonial forces for centuries, were rediscovered.
 Much excitement was generated, and everyone wanted a piece of the action.
 The manuscripts restoration project received support from the South African government as a special project of President Thabo Mbeki, who had a dream of an African Renaissance.
 Financial and practical support was given by the South African government, and variously, the National Archives of South Africa, National Library of South Africa, and others contributed to the project.
 The most stellar work has been done by Dr Shamil Jeppe and his team at the University of Cape Town based Tombouctou Manuscripts Project.
 Shamil co-edited this beautiful book, entitled “The meanings of Timbuktu” which I have a copy of, and it is a truly exquisite accounting of the scholarly highlights contained in the manuscripts.